ashleydavis/Fluent-Behaviour-Tree/README.md

 ## Node Types

+### Action / Leaf-Node

+Call the *Do* function to create an action node at the leaves of the behavior tree.

+	.Do(t =>
+	{
+		// ... do something ...
+		// ... query the entity, query the environment then take some action ... return BehaviourTreeStatus.Success;
+	});

+The return value defines the status of the node.
+Return *Success*, *Failure* or *Running*.

 ### Sequence

 Runs each child node in sequence.
 Fails for the first child node that *fails*.
 Moves to the next child when the current running child *succeeds*.
 Stays on the current child node while it returns *running*.
 Succeeds when all child nodes have succeeded.